History of Málaga: Economic expansion and industrialisation (1833–1868)

 a new Progressive Town Council was elected and port and consumer levies were withdrawn, taxes that the lower classes, who supported the uprising, abhorred.

 The expanding economy in all sectors required an increased money supply and capitalisation apart from that offered by the professional moneylenders.
 In 1859, Jorge Loring founded the private Bank of Málaga, the first to issue currency under the national Act of 1856.
 The bank's business was based in the booming steel and textile industries, and in commerce of the port; it operated under the control of the leading businessmen of the province.

 In 1862, Queen Isabel II and her consort Francis de Assisi de Bourbon visited Málaga to mark the official opening of the Córdoba-Málaga railway, the Málaga railway station, and an exhibition of provincial agricultural and industrial products.
-The visit had a diplomatic purpose as well, serving as a means to repair political relations with Málaga in particular and Andalucia in general; that year there had been a bloody revolt in the Granadan town of Loja which had spread to some villages in Málaga province, with half of the detainees convicted of rebellion being Malagueños.
+The visit had a diplomatic purpose as well, serving as a means to repair political relations with Málaga in particular and Andalusia in general; that year there had been a bloody revolt in the Granadan town of Loja which had spread to some villages in Málaga province, with half of the detainees convicted of rebellion being Malagueños.